 ASTM F1959, Standard Test Method for Determining the Arc Rating of Materials for Clothing, is the official method for determining how much heat from an arc flash a certain fabric (or system of fabrics) will block before the onset of second-degree burns to the wearer.
 There are two ways to achieve an arc rating: Arc Thermal Performance Value (ATPV) and Energy Breakopen Threshold (EBT).
 Both are reliable measurements of an arc rating; however, the first one to be reached is reported as the arc rating.

-All FR fabrics will breakopen if exposed to sufficient energy.
-If an arc rated fabric is exposed to energies higher than its breakopen value, the potential for direct skin exposure or non-FR inner layer ignition may result in additional injuries.
-Important factors influencing a protective system’s arc rating (ATPV or Ebt) are the fabric’s weight, construction and fiber make-up.
-(2)
+All FR fabrics will break open if exposed to sufficient energy.
+If an arc-rated fabric is exposed to energies higher than its breakopen value, the potential for direct skin exposure or non-FR inner layer ignition may result in additional injuries.
+Important factors influencing a protective system’s arc rating (ATPV or EBT) are the fabric’s weight, construction, and fiber make-up.

-If an Ebt value is determined and found to be equal or below a determined ATPV value, then the Ebt value is reported as the arc rating and will be noted as “Arc Rating (Ebt)” on the garment label.
-Ebt fabrics are typically more insulative than they are strong, and generally ATPV fabrics are stronger than they are insulative.
+If an EBT value is determined to be equal to or below a determined ATPV value, then the EBT value is reported as the arc rating and is noted as “Arc Rating (EBT)” on the garment label.
+EBT fabrics are typically more insulative than they are strong, and generally, ATPV fabrics are stronger than they are insulative.

-While it does not matter if the fabric has an Ebt or ATPV value, it is important to pay attention to the calorie level the fabric can support* (as expressed in cal/cm2):
+A worker exposed to a potential arc flash hazard must understand the arc incident energy level possible and the protection level of the PPE they are wearing (the arc rating).
+From there, they must match the two so that the PPE they’re wearing meets or exceeds the incident energy level of the potential hazard, ensuring they are not burned.
+While it does not matter if the fabric has an EBT or ATPV value, it is important to pay attention to the calorie level the fabric can support (as expressed in cal/cm2):